SharksZhang/ReadNotes/aws/Ultimate AWS Certified Developer Associate 2021 - NEW!.md

 - Reserved: like planning ahead and if we plan to stay for a long time, we may get a good discount.
 - Spot instances: the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
 You can get kicked out at any time
 - Dedicated Hosts: We book an entire buildin- of the resort

+## lambda

+### serverless introduction

+#### what is serverless

+- Serverless is a new paradigm in which the developers don’t have to manage servers anymore…
+- They just deploy code
+- They just deploy… functions !
+- Initially...
+Serverless == FaaS (Function as a Service)
+- Serverless was pioneered by AWS Lambda but now also includes anything that’s managed: “databases, messaging, storage, etc.”
+- Serverless does not mean there are no servers…= it means you just don’t manage / provision / see them

+#### Serverless in AWS

+- AWS Lambda
+- DynamoDB
+- AWS Cognito
+- AWS API Gateway
+- Amazon S3
+- AWS SNS & SQS
+- AWS Kinesis Data Firehose
+- Aurora Serverless
+- Step Functions
+- Fargate

+### AWS Lambda overview
+####